 My Chinese student, who goes by Alex, WeChatted me the bad news from his home in Beijing.
 Alan had just applied for – and failed – his first American Student Visa interview.
 For Alan, student life at UMass Boston would have to wait.
 Is TOEFL training the best way to get a US Visa?
-Or should you bypass the test and try to apply directly to your target school?Welcome to TOEFL Training Online blog.
-Continue reading “No TOEFL Score & No US Visa”
+Or should you bypass the test and try to apply directly to your target school?
+Continue reading “No TOEFL Score, No US Visa, No Thanks”

 In helping students prepare for the TOEFL, I’ve been playing around with a great vocabulary game at www.freerice.com, which has a very lofty and worthwhile goal.
 Welcome to TOEFL Training blog.
 TOEFL vocabulary lists abound – I have used a great one in Clear Strategies & Tactics that has over 2000 words taken from old TOEFL exams.
 But this tool is not only a great way to practice your vocabulary and build your English skills.
 It helps to make the world a better place and raises a very nerdy linguistics issue.
 Proceed with caution!